 }

 Each blueprint targets a set of device groups via device_groups (a set of Platform UUIDs).
 Setting deployed to true deploys the blueprint (and redeploys it if it falls out of date); false undeploys it.
-You can also use the software_update component to enforce a specific OS version by a date, the legacy_payloads attribute for traditional configuration profile payloads, or custom_declarations for arbitrary DDM declarations the provider doesn't yet have a dedicated component for.
+Within a block you can also add an optional activation_conditions expression to further restrict which scoped devices that step applies to, use the software_update component to enforce a specific OS version by a date, the legacy_payloads component for traditional configuration profile payloads, or custom_declarations for arbitrary DDM declarations the provider doesn't yet have a dedicated component for.

 Jamf Pro resources, same provider